Habbo: History

 In December 2020, Sulake released their new beta-version of Habbo.
 The game has moved to the Unity platform, since Adobe Flash marks its end in 2020.
 In February 2021, Sulake released the Adobe AIR client alongside the Unity client, with the plan to continue work on the Unity client and improve the user experience.
 In the official statement from the product owner, he acknowledged that the Unity client was lacking key features and did not reflect the needs of the community.
 The AIR client is a temporary solution to many of the concerns the community had initially about the Unity client and will eventually be retired when the new client is at an acceptable level and contains key features that the Habbo community rely on.

 In 2021, Azerion reached an agreement with fellow Sulake shareholder Elisa Oyj to acquire the company fully.
-Azerion had a majority stake in Sulake until it secured a deal with Oyj for the remaining 49 per cent of shares.
+Azerion had a majority stake in Sulake until it secured a deal with Elisa for the remaining 49 per cent of shares.
 Azerion, which is a pan-European firm specialising in gaming and adtech, first purchased a controlling stake of 51% in Sulake back in 2018.
 It has since been helping to grow revenues, which have risen 46% between January 2019 and December 2020.
 Habbo joined a block within Azerion’s gaming content business which consists of products including Woozworld and Governor of Poker.

 In April 2021, Habbo brought back the mini game SnowStorm.

 In September 2021, an NFT collection was introduced.
 The collection consists of Habbo avatars that can also be used in the community.
 In addition, a new NFT Habbo Hotel server named "Habbo X" entered Alpha access in December 2022.
 This new Hotel only allows access to those who own NFTs from certain collections.

 In December 2022, Sulake released Habbo X. Currently in an alpha test phase, Habbo X is a game that focuses on community building, interoperability, and play-and-earn mechanics.

 In June 2024, Sulake released Habbo Hotel: Origins, which is a version of the 2005 Habbo client software with a more community-led approach.
 It is targeted at adults only.

+In August 2025, Habbo celebrated its 25th anniversary.
+According to Product Director Mika Timonen, the platform had grown to over 300 million total registered users with hundreds of thousands of monthly active users from more than 150 countries.
+By this time, the game had evolved into three distinct client experiences: the main Habbo client, Habbo Collectibles focused on rewards collection, and Habbo Hotel: Origins.